Tanagra figurine: Discovery and excavation

 Tanagra was an unimportant city in antiquity.
 The city had come to the attention of historians and archeologists during the early 19th century after war broke out between the Turks and their allies, the British and the French, following a warning of a French invasion.
 Tanagra figures had not been much noted before the end of the 1860s, when ploughmen of Vratsi in Boeotia, Greece, began to uncover tombs ranging in date over many centuries.
 The main finds especially from the 4th and 3rd centuries BC were secured in 1874.
 Inside and outside the tombs of the Hellenistic period—3rd to 1st centuries BC—were many small terracotta figures.
 Great quantities found in excavation sites at Tanagra identified the city as the source of these figures, which were also exported to distant markets.

 The figures appealed to 19th century middle-class ideals of realism, and "Tanagra figures" entered the visual repertory of Europeans.
 Jean-Léon Gérôme created a polychromatic sculpture depicting the spirit of Tanagra, and one French critic described the fashionable women portrayed in the statuettes as "the parisienne of the ancient world".
-Oscar Wilde, in his novel The Picture of Dorian Gray (1891), has Dorian liken his love, Sybil, to "the delicate grace of the Tanagra figurine that you have in your Studio, Basil."
-Later, in his play An Ideal Husband (1895), Wilde introduces the character of Mabel Chiltern upon her entrance by stating (amongst further description), "she is really like a Tanagra statuette, and would be rather annoyed if she were told so."

 Under the pressure of collectors' demands in the late 19th century, Tanagra terracottas began to be faked.